markwryan/modernizing-legacy-systems/PITCHME.md

 * releases pushed as nuget packages
 * promoted deployments
 * smart configuration replacements
-* tennanted deployments
+* tenanted deployments
-* same, repeatable process interal and in  aws
+* same, repeatable process internal and in  aws

 ---

 ### feedback from team

 ---

 ### opportunities for improvement

 +++